nathadriele/airflow-tableau-ec2-maintenance/README.md

 ```

 3. Trigger the DAG:

-The DAG is scheduled to run weekly on Mondays at 6 AM.
+Trigger the DAG: The DAG is scheduled to run weekly on Mondays at 6 AM (for example).
 You can also trigger it manually via the Airflow UI.

 ### Code Explanation